Dolly Parton: Awards and honors

 Parton was honored in 2003 with a tribute album called Just Because I'm a Woman: Songs of Dolly Parton.
-The artists who recorded versions of Parton's songs included Melissa Etheridge ("I Will Always Love You"), Alison Krauss ("9 to 5"), Shania Twain ("Coat of Many Colors"), Meshell Ndegeocello ("Two Doors Down"), Norah Jones ("The Grass is Blue") and Sinéad O'Connor ("Dagger Through the Heart").
+The artists who recorded versions of Parton's songs included Melissa Etheridge ("I Will Always Love You"), Alison Krauss ("9to5"), Shania Twain ("Coat of Many Colors"), Meshell Ndegeocello ("Two Doors Down"), Norah Jones ("The Grass is Blue") and Sinéad O'Connor ("Dagger Through the Heart").
 Parton herself contributed a re-recording of the title song, originally the title song for her first RCA album in 1968.
-Parton was awarded the Living Legend Medal by the U.S. Library of Congress on April 14, 2004, for her contributions to the cultural heritage of the United States.
-She is also the focus of a Library of Congress collection exploring the influences of country music on her life and career.
+Parton was awarded the Living Legend Medal by the US Library of Congress on April 14, 2004, for her contributions to the cultural heritage of the United States.
+She was also the focus of a Library of Congress collection exploring the influences of country music on her life and career.
 The collection contains images, articles, sheet music and more.

-In 2005, she was honored with the National Medal of Arts, the highest honor given by the U.S. government for excellence in the arts.
-The award is presented by the U.S. President.
+In 2005, she was honored with the National Medal of Arts, the highest honor given by the US government for excellence in the arts.
+The award is presented by the US president.
 On December 3, 2006, Parton received the Kennedy Center Honors from the John F. Kennedy Center for the Performing Arts for her lifetime of contributions to the arts.
 During the show, some of country music's biggest names came to show their admiration.
 Carrie Underwood performed "Islands in the Stream" with Rogers, Parton's original duet partner.
 Krauss performed "Jolene" and duetted "Coat of Many Colors" with Twain.
 McEntire and Reese Witherspoon also came to pay tribute.
 On November 16, 2010, Parton accepted the Liseberg Applause Award, the theme park industry's most prestigious honor, on behalf of Dollywood theme park during a ceremony held at IAAPA Attractions Expo 2010 in Orlando, Florida.